kstenerud/go-concise-encoding/ARCHITECTURE.md

 - Data event constructors and generators for quickly building events.
 - Event printer that sits in the middle of an event receiver chain and prints out the events passing through.
 - Event receiver that converts events into objects representing those events, and an event driver that turns those objects back into events.
 Much of the code can be accessed locally via `testhelpers_test.go` files in the major subsections.
+- Test runners to run unit tests written in CTE for portability.
+Most of the unit tests are in the [tests](tests) directory.

 ### Conversions